Margot-D/SwarmDF/README.md

 ### Dependencies

 SwarmDF requires several external Python packages.
-If you already have Lompe installed, you may still need the following dependencies:
+If Lompe is already installed, the following dependencies may still be needed:
 `pip install customtkinter tkcalendar imageio pillow`

 <!-- SwarmDF also integrates LompeOSSE (under development) as a built-in validation tool:<br>